Iguazu borders between Brazil and Argentina

 For people that visit ONLY Ciudad del Este city, they don't require anything.
 People usually go to Paraguay for shopping because of the duty-free market.

 There is a small waterfall called Monday falls near Puerto Franco town.
 One can also visit the Itaipu Dam from the Paraguayan side.
-In the city, there is also a handicraft market with souvenirs.
+In the city, there is the street market and also a souvenir shop.

-Note: National Park in Iguassu Brazil closes on Mondays.
+Note: National Park in Iguassu Brazil is open also on Mondays

-For people traveling in Argentina it is better to cash dollars on the blue dollar rate.
-If one pays for bills using a credit card will lose money.
+For people traveling in Argentina, it is better to cash dollars on the blue dollar rate.
+Bring the new blue dollar bills.
 They give a poor rate for 50, 20, 10 and 5 bills.
-The bills must be in excellent conditions, no marks or rips.
+The bills must be in excellent condition.
 It is better to get money in Buenos Aires, rates are better there and the WU bureaus in Puerto Iguazu always run out of money.

 Boat ride at the falls in Brazil